rule

 Text 12

-O King, like a fire running out of fuel, will thereafter the universe, the Original Form of the Supreme Lord, be given up by Him [in the form of Brahmâ] as He enters the subtle reality of the unseen [see also B.G.
+Oh King, the universe will thereupon, like a fire running out of fuel, be abandoned by the Personality of the Universal Form, as He [in the form of Brahmā] enters the subtle reality of the unseen [pradhāna, see also B.G.
 8: 19, 3.32: 12-15].

 Text 13

 The earth by the wind deprived of its aroma changes back into water and the water by the same process deprived of its taste becomes fire [again, see *].
+(Vedabase)

 Text 14